great-expectations/great_expectations/docs/how_to_guides/creating_and_editing_expectations/how_to_create_custom_expectations_for_sqlalchemy.rst

             MetaSqlAlchemyDataset,
         )

     ``SqlAlchemyDataset`` is the parent class used for executing Expectations using sqlalchemy.
 Most of the core Expectations are built using decorators defined in ``MetaSqlAlchemyDataset``.
-These decorators greatly streamline the task of extending Great Expectations with custom Expectation logic.
+These decorators streamline the task of extending Great Expectations with custom Expectation logic.

 2. **Define a class inheriting from SqlAlchemyDataset**